 Roadmap: How to Get Started on an Advanced Science Project

 An advanced science project is science research where you produce a novel scientific contribution.
 It can come in the form of either new data that helps address an open question in a particular scientific field, or a new technique that improves upon methods currently being used in a scientific field.
 Advanced science projects can also be done in the engineering field (see sidebar).
 Most advanced science projects are undertaken with the goal of competing at a top science competition or, if you have a mentor who is in academia, publishing the findings in a scientific journal.
 There are many good reasons to do an advanced science fair project, but before you start, you should understand the scope of the time and energy commitment you're making.
 This roadmap will help you understand the steps needed to tackle an advanced science project.
-You can find out additional details by reading through the articles and personal blogs in the Advanced Science Project Guide and by taking a look at Sample Projects from Advanced Competitions.
+You can find out additional details by reading through the articles and personal blogs in the Advanced Science Project Guide.

 Step 1: Decide On an Area of Interest.